 Atherectomy in Williamsport, PA: Treatment for Atherosclerosis

 An atherectomy is a catheter-based procedure used to remove plaque from a blood vessel.
-The catheter is placed into an artery.
-Using a special catheter with a chamber in the tip, an atherectomy removes plaque from a blood vessel as the device is removed from the artery.
+The catheter is placed into an artery., and using a special catheter with a chamber in the tip, an atherectomy removes plaque from a blood vessel as the device is removed from the artery.

-If you need atherosclerosis treatment, cardiologists at Susquehanna Health can perform atherectomy in Williamsport, PA.
-To learn more about this potentially life-saving treatment, Find a Provider at Susquehanna Health.
+If you need atherosclerosis treatment, cardiologists at UPMC can perform atherectomy in Williamsport, PA.
+To learn more about this potentially life-saving treatment, Find a Provider at UPMC.

 Why Atherectomy Is Performed